WWKB: Sports coverage

 WWKB's 50,000 watt signal makes it a desirable outlet for the Buffalo's second-tier sports teams: the Buffalo Bandits have aired on the station since the 2006 season (moving from WGR where it took the place of the locked-out Sabres in 2005), Buffalo Bulls football and basketball, and, on and off, the Buffalo Bisons, who moved back to the station in April 2008.

-WWKB's Bills home games are broadcast live, without a broadcast delay, primarily for the benefit of listeners inside Highmark Stadium.
-The Buffalo Bills Radio Network broadcast airs on WGR.
-The use of WWKB as a de facto co-flagship would also allow the Bills' home team broadcast to be heard across the East Coast if they were to reach the Super Bowl.

 History

 Early years

 Two buildings that hosted the studios of WKBW radio.
 The building on the left, 1420 Main Street, was once the Churchill Evangelistic Tabernacle and the original home of WKBW Radio, and WKBW Television from its sign on in 1958 to 1978.
 The smaller building on the right, 1430 Main Street, held the studio of WKBW Radio from 1951 until 1978.

-The station began operations, as WKBW, in late October 1926.
+The station began operations, as WKBW, on October 22, 1926.
 It was originally licensed to Coatsworth & Diebold, but ownership was soon changed to the Churchill Evangelistic Association.
 Founder Clinton Churchill's application to the Department of Commerce for a station license reportedly requested assignment of the call letters "WAY"; however, this call sign was already in use by a ship, the Admiral Dewey, so the station was instead randomly assigned "WKBW" from a sequential list of available call signs.
 Churchill adopted a slogan of "Well Known Bible Witness" based on the call letters, and later usage referred to the middle letters "KB" as standing for "King of Buffalo", reflecting its 50,000-watt transmitting power.

 WKBW was founded during a period when the U.S. government had temporarily lost its authority to assign transmitting frequencies.
 There were immediate complaints from the region that WKBW, on its self-assigned frequency, was badly interfering with the reception of multiple other stations.
 At the end of 1926 the station was reported transmitting on a non-standard frequency of 827 kHz.